Quotation mark: Spanish

+Spain

-Spanish uses angled quotation marks (comillas latinas or angulares), with no space between the quotation mark and the quoted material.
+Spain uses angled quotation marks (comillas españolas, comillas latinas or angulares), with no space between the quotation mark and the quoted material.

 «Esto es un ejemplo de cómo se suele hacer una cita literal en español».

 "This is an example of how a literal quotation is usually written in Spanish."

 When quotations are nested in more levels than inner and outer quotation, the system is:

 «Antonio me dijo: “Vaya ‘cacharro’ que se ha comprado Julián”».

 "Antonio told me, 'What a piece of "junk" Julián has purchased for himself.

 The use of English quotation marks is increasing in Spanish; the El País style guide, which is widely followed in Spain, recommends them.
 Hispanic Americans often use them, owing to influence from the United States.

+Latin America and the Caribbean

+Latin America and the Caribbean uses the English quotation marks double (“ ”) and single (‘ ’) due to influencing from the United States, despite the RAE recommends of the usage of the angled quotation marks (« »), angled can be used as alternative.

+“Esto es un ejemplo de cómo se suele hacer una cita literal en español latinoamericano.”

+"This is an example of how a literal quotation is usually written in Latin American Spanish."

+Unlike Spain, Latin America uses a distinct order according to AML (Academia Mexicana de la Lengua).

+“Juliana ayer me dijo: ‘Que pedazo de «cacharro» que se compró Lautaro’”.

+"Juliana told me yesterday, 'What a piece of "scrap" Lautaro has purchased for himself.

+Some exceptions that in Caribbean, parts of French uses angled quotation marks, parts of Spanish (e. g.
+Dominican Republic) uses English ones.

 Chinese, Japanese and Korean

 Corner brackets are well-suited for Chinese, Japanese, and Korean languages, because they accommodate vertical and horizontal writing equally well.
 China, South Korea, and Japan all use corner brackets when writing vertically.
 Usage differs when writing horizontally: